Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: The inhomogeneous F o ppl-von K a rm a n shallow shell equations

 with

-The two F{\"o}ppl-von K{\'a}rm{\'a}n equations \eqref{Firstvk} and \eqref{Secvk} are used to determine the out-of-plane deformation $\text{w}$ and stress $\sigma^{\alpha \beta}$ in a shell, with a known reference shape $\text{w}^0$, for a prescription of defect and metric anomaly densities.
-The latter's presence, contained in $\lambda^p$ and $\Omega^p$, will be brought out clearly in the governing equations presented in the following sections.
-The analogous F{\"o}ppl-von K{\'a}rm{\'a}n equations for a plate are recovered by putting $\text{w}^0 \equiv 0$.
+The two F{\"o}ppl-von K{\'a}rm{\'a}n equations \eqref{Firstvk} and \eqref{Secvk} are used to determine the out-of-plane deformation $\text{w}$ and stress $\sigma^{\alpha \beta}$ in the shell, with a known reference shape $\text{w}^0$, for a prescription of defect and metric anomaly densities.
+The presence of defects and metric anomalies, contained in $\lambda^p$ and $\Omega^p$, will be brought out clearly in the governing equations presented in the following sections.
+The analogous F{\"o}ppl-von K{\'a}rm{\'a}n equations for a plate are recovered by imposing $\text{w}^0 = 0$.

 We digress briefly to consider the case when strains $E^p_{\alpha \beta}$ and $\Lambda^p_{\alpha\beta}$ are compatible, i.e., they satisfy equations of the type \eqref{compatibility:fvk}.
 This can happen when the given defect/non-metricity distribution is nilpotent.
 Then there will exist a scalar field $u(\theta^\alpha)$ such that $\Lambda^p_{\alpha\beta} = u_{,\alpha \beta}$.
 The equations \eqref{Firstvk} and \eqref{Secvk} subsequently take the form